Seceventspen/Alternativesec/_posts/2024-06-06-Kali_in_the_cloud.md

 Upon completion, you should now have:

-- a t2.mcrio EC2 Kali Instance within the Lares VPC in us-east-1
+- a t2.mcrio EC2 Kali Instance within your VPC in us-east-1
 - 30gb of storage
 - 2 x custom SSH inbound rules
 - Kali Linux headless toolset (see the link below for more details)